Misaki0625/PCSC-EigenvalueProblems/README.md

 Note that data in two files are different (the third element).

 ## Usage
-The idea of this programme is to through command line to control the inputs of algorithms.
+The idea of this programme is to control the inputs of algorithms through command line.
 There are 7 options available from arguments.
 ### -f
 `-f` option is the filename that tells the programme which input file to read data from.
 It is a mandatory option.
 If no